Leutnant: Austria

-In Austria the Leutnant (short: Lt) is the second lowest commissioned officer rank.
+In Austria the Leutnant (short: Lt) is a commissioned officer rank in the Austrian Armed Forces.
 Mandatory to be promoted to that rank is a six terms course of high school studies (until August 2008 eight terms) with 180 ECTS points on the Theresian Military Academy in the Wiener Neustadt.
 The studies are focused on "Military Command and Control" (C2) and the academy-leaver graduate to Bachelor.

 The career in the Militia is structured in a different way.
 Here the modular education comprises the so-called one-year volunteer year (de: Einjährig-Freiwilliger [EF]) as well as several courses, seminars, and exercises with a final aptitude test.
 After an overall service time of five years the promotion to «Leutnant» is possible.

 Moreover, the appointment designation Leutnant is possible for leading officials (E1) of the Austrian executive, e.g. the Austrian Federal Police (ge: Bundespolizei) and prison authority personnel (de: Justizwache).

 Austro-Hungarian Army

 Until 1918 Leutnant (Hadnagy) was in the Austria-Hungarian Army the lowest CO-rank as well, equivalent to Assistenz-Arzt and Leutnant-Rechnungsführer.